Dry Dock 2019

 Helpful HintsFuel up: If you are driving on the island during dry dock, don’t forget to fill your tank while you can.
 There are no fuel stations on the island.
 And don’t expect to tote gas cans on the passenger ferry or van – no fuel cans or other highly-flammable items are allowed.

 Garbage service continues, but no recycling.
-SSC keeps a garbage truck on the island for normal Monday pickups.
-It will be ripe to leave when it makes its way back in October.
+SSC keeps a garbage truck on the island for pickups on Sept.
+9 and 16.
+(There will be no garbage service Monday, Sept.
+23.)
+It will be ripe to leave when it finally makes its way back to the mainland.

 Most businesses are open during dry dock, including the Islander, Beach Store Cafe, and the Willows Inn.
 The Willows Inn also provides guest shuttle service to the island ferry dock and special parking for hotel guests at Gooseberry Point.